-These fluffy Whole Wheat Pancakes are made with buttermilk and have the best flavor!
+These fluffy Whole Wheat Pancakes are healthy and delicious!
 They’re freezer friendly and great for easy breakfasts or school lunches.

 Weekend breakfasts are a big deal around here.

-Also because breakfast is my favorite meal of the day (and the rest of the family would probably say the same!).
+Breakfast is my favorite meal of the day (whether we eat breakfast for breakfast, or breakfast for dinner!) and the rest of the family would probably say the same.

 These whole wheat pancakes are so thick and fluffy, and the buttermilk gives them such great flavor!

 - Whisk together the flour, sugar, baking powder, baking soda and salt in a medium bowl.

 - Add the wet ingredients: buttermilk, oil (or Greek yogurt), egg and vanilla.

 - Stir until combined and then let it sit for 10-20 minutes to do its thang.
 Watch how it puffs up!